 So, let’s sum up:

-The differences between CV and résumé are the length, the purpose, and the layout of these documents.
-CV:long, static, covers your entire career, used for academic purposes.
+The differences between a CV and a résumé are the length, the purpose, and the layout of these documents.
+CV: long, static, covers your entire career, used for academic purposes.
 Résumé short, no particular format rule, highly customizable, used to apply for jobs.

 Firstly, you need to clearly understand that the purpose of the résumé is to make your candidacy stand out from the competition.
 Your résumé should make a favorable impression on the employer and encourage inviting you for an interview.
 No matter how great your experience and qualifications are, if your résumé is poorly prepared, you may have problems getting the job you deserve.